filecoin-project/specs/expected-consensus.md

 VDF: Verifiable Delay Function
 Sig: Signature with the miner's keypair, used as a Verifiable Random Function.
 ```

-> NOTE(@zenground0) Need to make explicit what data needs to be carried in the block header as part of the ticket.
-I think this is the VDF output (delay proof) and the signature output (randomness proof).
-This is not accurately reflected in the current spec which to me reads like the signature output is the only thing in the ticket.
-Delay proof is also needed for verification.

-TODO: define exactly what a ticket is, and link to data-structures that show how its encoded.

 #### Checking election results